-(i) The Preceptor:
+I. The Preceptor:

-The degree of supervision of the trainee places a finely balanced weight of responsibility on the preceptor as the patient's attending physician or midwife.
+Determination of the degree to which a trainee should be supervised is the responsibility of the preceptor as the patient's attending physician or midwife.
 This is a balance between personal responsibility for the nature and quality of patient care, and the established process of delegation of appropriate responsibility for patient care to a trainee for educational purposes.

-The preceptor is responsible for the ongoing evaluation of the trainee's competence and performance at regular intervals, in order to ensure feedback to the trainee as part of the educational process, and to substantiate the basis for delegating levels of responsibility.
+The preceptor is responsible for the ongoing evaluation of the trainee's competence and performance at regular intervals in order to ensure feedback to the trainee as part of the educational process and to substantiate the basis for delegating levels of responsibility.
 This assessment must include direct observation of the trainee's clinical and communicative skills.

-(ii) The Medical Trainee:
+II.
+The Medical Trainee: